sigstore/sigstore-website/content/en/cosign/kubernetes.md

 ## Kubernetes Secrets

-Cosign can use keys stored in Kubernetes Secrets to so sign and verify signatures.
+Cosign can use keys stored in Kubernetes Secrets to sign and verify signatures.
 In order to generate a secret you have to pass `cosign generate-key-pair` a `k8s://[NAMESPACE]/[NAME]` URI specifying the namespace and secret name: